openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-crud-share.rst

 .. note::

-   If you specified :ref:`the consistency group <shared_file_systems_cgroups>` while creating a share, you should provide the :option:`--consistency-group` parameter to delete the share:
+   If you specified :ref:`the consistency group <shared_file_systems_cgroups>` while creating a share, you should provide the ``--consistency-group`` parameter to delete the share:

 .. code-block:: console